felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 > * Our users are primarily in Europe, but we've plans to expand to North America

 Depending on the interviewer they could elect to simplify the situation.
-For instance, by limiting scale or reponsiveness.
+For instance, by limiting scale or responsiveness.
 Or by restricting the input and output of the system.
-In the requirements above, we have a simple query pattern, a single event to deal with, and some acceptible data loss!
+In the requirements above, we have a simple query pattern, a single event to deal with, and some acceptable data loss!

 ##### Proposing an initial solution
 Given that we can allow some data loss, we'd be best of batching interactions